NRA speakers unshaken on gun rights after school massacre

 “While a strong supporter of the Second Amendment and an NRA member, I would not want my appearance today to bring any additional pain or grief to the families and all those suffering in Uvalde,” he wrote in a statement.

+Texas Gov. Greg Abbott, who was to attend, addressed the convention by prerecorded video instead.

-Outside the convention hall, hundreds of protesters gathered in a park where police set up metal barriers — some holding crosses with photos of the Uvalde shooting victims.
+Outside the convention hall, protesters gathered in a park where police set up metal barriers — some holding crosses with photos of the Uvalde shooting victims.

 “Murderers!” some yelled in Spanish.
 “Shame on you!” others shouted at attendees.